23-25 October 2019, Leuven

 The course organisers will not cover expenses incurred by the participants.

 Two travel fellowships are available to cover one round trip flights (for a max. of €350) and up to three nights of hotel accommodation (for a max. of €120/night).
 Especially participants from EU-13 countries (Estonia, Latvia, Lithuania, Poland, Czech Republic, Slovakia, Hungary, Slovenia, Bulgaria, Romania, Malta, Cyprus, Croatia) are encouraged to subscribe.
-If you wish to apply for a travel fellowship please mark this in the online registration tool.

 A Scientific Selection Committee, including the 5 core partners for this series of training courses (KU Leuven, EKU Tübingen, ACU/ACURARE Istanbul, ISS Rome, IPCZD-CHMI Warsaw,) will select the final list of participants and the 2 travel fellowships.